git-cola/git-cola/docs/git-cola.rst

 the `Shift+Control-{1, 2, 3, ...}` shortcut keys.

-The Diff editor can be focused with `Ctrl-j`. the Status tool can be focused with `Ctrl-k`. the Commit tool can be focused with `Ctrl-l`.
+The Diff editor can be focused with `Ctrl-j`.
+The Status tool can be focused with `Ctrl-k`.
+The Commit tool can be focused with `Ctrl-l`.

 .. _status: